 By following the tips above to purchase the right kind for the recipes or cooking style and by prepping it properly, you will have a delicious alternative to traditional meat in meals.

-Double-check your labels to ensure it is vegan and always opt for organic whenever possible.
+Double-check your labels to ensure it is vegan, and always opt for organic whenever possible.
 The possibilities of cooking with tofu really are endless.
-Bon appetit!
+Bon appetite!